rmanocha/django-crowdsource/README.markdown

 	CROWD_SOURCED_ENTRY_FORM_NAME

 See the settings section to see what each does.
 If you do define a custom form, you should make it inherit from ``crowdsource.forms.CrowdSourcedEntrySecurityForm`` which will take care of all housekeeping for you.

+By default, all url's saved by CrowdSourcedEntryForm are unverified (their existence is verified).
+You need to verify them by going into the admin and checking the Verified checkbox.
+You can change this behavior with a custom form.